 You all know that this blog is very personal to me and a big part of writing these articles is to have a checklist to get back to as well.
-And to have that interaction with you where we can exchange tips, add to this list and keep it on-point.
+And to have that interaction with you where we can exchange tips, add to this list, and keep it on point.
 That’s what makes things so interesting and fun.

-Get a Japanese Sim-Card in advance
+Get a Japanese Sim-Card

-Which carrier to choose
+Which mobile carrier to choose

 For the biggest part of my life, I was spending my holidays in a rented apartment.
-Hotels didn’t play a big role in my vacation-planning and were mostly used for a two-day stop-over.
+Hotels didn’t play a big role in my vacation planning and were mostly used for a two-day stop-over.
 I just really enjoy cooking when I’m away and the extra space in a rented flat does come in handy as well.
 But, if you’re only staying for let’s say three-four days maximum at a place it’s much more convenient to just check into a decent Hotel.
-Not only because you don’t need to pick up a key or worry and having a short house tour (even if that seems to be different in Japan where you might never meet the person renting-out) but all those side-costs are adding up.
+Not only because you don’t need to pick up a key or worry and having a short house tour (even if that seems to be different in Japan where you might never meet the person renting out) but all those side costs are adding up.